HorizonRobotics/alf/docs/notes/knowledge_base.rst

 :code:`max_episode_steps` is reached, it wants to use the original :code:`discount` instead of 0 so that the value estimation at the last step can be properly used to estimate the value of previous steps.
-In order to achieve this, we create an environemnt in the following way to avoid :code:`gym.wrappers.time_limit.TimeLimit`:
+In order to achieve this, we create an environment in the following way to avoid :code:`gym.wrappers.time_limit.TimeLimit`:

 .. code-block:: python